everpixelgame/docs/gameplay/README.md

 ### 2. Fatigue System

 Heroes get tired after dungeon runs:
-- Each Hero can run a limited number of dungeons every 6 hours
-- Limits are based on rarity (Common: 1, Rare: 2, Epic: 3, Legendary: 5)
+- Each Hero has a cooldown period based on rarity (Common: 6h, Rare: 3h, Epic: 2h, Legendary: 1h)
 - Restore fatigue by spending $EPXL
-- Cost increases with more frequent usage
+- Cost is based on Hero's level and rarity

 ### 3. Death & Graveyard System

 Heroes can die permanently in dungeons:
 - Death chances vary by rarity (Common: 5%, Rare: 3%, Epic: 2%, Legendary: 1%)
 - Dead Heroes enter the Graveyard (no revival)
-- Graveyard Heroes become "Stakers" earning random $EPXL rewards
+- Graveyard Heroes become "Stakers" earning $EPXL rewards from a pool that receives 20% of all spent $EPXL
 - Reward factors: Hero rarity, dungeon difficulty at death, time in Graveyard

 ## System Connections